amized/react-sequencer/README.md

 <img src="https://user-images.githubusercontent.com/13376866/42727760-04eade32-877a-11e8-9d2c-22850977b486.png" alt="drawing" width="600px" style="margin: 40px 0px;"/>

-###Why use it?
+### Advantages

-* You have full control over what the steps in your sequence are and their duration
+1. You have full control over the steps and durations of your sequence
-* You can render your animation how you like
+2. The sequencer is essentially just a state machine, allowing you to render out your animations in any implementation you choose
-* Because each state of your sequencer is bound to a name rather than an index, it makes it easy to change durations, insert steps, swap steps etc. from one place
+3. It's easy to change durations, insert steps, swap steps etc. from one place, so you can test and perfect your sequences
-* Every step in your sequence runs in it's own animationFrame, so every step is guaranteed to be rendered in the browser before proceeding to the next state - no timeout or repaint hacks needed!
+4. Every step in your sequence runs in it's own animationFrame, so every step is guaranteed to be rendered in the browser before proceeding to the next state - no timeout or repaint hacks needed!
-* You can syncronise two sequencers just by starting them in the same block of code
+5. You can syncronise two sequencers just by starting them in the same block of code, and this allows you to do some pretty cool stuff (see examples)

 <a name="getting-started"></a>
 ## Getting started